egonolieux/personal-conventions/languages/c-sharp.md

 # C# conventions

+- Accept the most general type possible and return the most specific type possible.
 - Always use C#-style comment blocks.
-- Use lambda expressions for method and property bodies if possible.
-- No namespace references must be used in-code (use `using` instead), unless there is a conflict.
-- Named arguments must be used if the meaning of the passed value is unclear or ambiguous.
-- Put generic constraints on a separate line with indentation.
-- Put calls to `base` (or `this`) constructors on a separate line with indentation.
-- Accept the most general type possible and return the most specific type possible.
-- The API cannot expose specific implementations if an interface is available, unless private.
-- Error/exception messages must be written in the past tense, unless it describes a failed precondition or similar (present tense).
+- Avoid throwing exceptions from getters (unless the argument is invalid).
+- Declare methods that do not reference instance members (`this`) as `static` (pure function).
-- Prefer making a safe copy of readonly collections when passed as an argument to a class.
+- Make a safe copy of a collection argument (inside a constructor or property) if the class exposes it as a readonly collection.
 This prevents mutations to the collection from the side of the caller.
 Optional for records.
+- Namespace references cannot be used in-code (use `using` instead), unless there is a conflict.
+- The API cannot expose specific implementations if an interface is available, unless private.
+- Use lambda expressions for method and property bodies if possible.
+- Use named arguments if the meaning of the passed value is unclear or ambiguous.
+- Write error/exception messages in the past tense, unless it describes a failed precondition or similar (present tense).

 ## Coding standards

 In general, follow the official C# language conventions: <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions>.

-### Best practices

-- Avoid throwing exceptions from getters (unless the argument is invalid).
-- Methods that do not reference instance members (`this`) must be declared as `static` (pure function).
+For static code analysis, Roslynator can be used.

 ### Structure

-- Class members must be ordered by their type: constants, static readonly fields, readonly fields, fields, static constructor, constructors, events, properties and methods.
+- Order class members by their type: constants, static readonly fields, readonly fields, fields, static constructor, constructors, events, properties and methods.
 A blank line must be used between members.
 Constants, static readonly fields, readonly fields and fields can be declared without using blank lines, unless one or more members of the same type span multiple lines.

     ```cs
     public const int Age = 25;